Notes to 2007/08 Rules for Y6

 in the first innings (or 25 overs if the team batting first has been dismissed in less than 25 overs), providing that a result

+is not reached beforehand | Maximum 30 overs.
 The first innings must conclude at the end of the over in progress at 10.10am,

 which should allow a minimum of 25 overs to be bowled.
 The second innings shall consist of the same number of overs bowled